 His gospel and not the gentiles.
 Instead, they rejected God’s purpose

-for themselves, and so God circumvented them and gave the gospel to the
+for themselves, and so God circumvented them and entrusted the gospel to the

 gentiles, according to Act 13-46, “Paul and Barnabas spoke out boldly and